DevboiDesigns/Linux.Commands/README.md

 # Options

-Generally written first in the command if an input is needed
+Generally written first in the command

 - prefixed with `-`
 - `date -u` : universal time